matter-labs/zksync/docs/contract.md

 If the block is reverted, the funds held by **Deposit priority requests** from this block are acrued to the owners' **root-chain balances** to make them possible to withdraw.
 And this **Deposit priority requests** will be removed from mapping.

-### **Validators'** responsibility

-**Validators** MUST subscribe for `NewPriorityRequest` events in the RIGHT order to include priority transactions in some upcoming blocks.
-The need for _Validators_ to include these transactions in blocks as soon as possible is dedicated by the increasing probability of entering the **Exodus Mode** (described below).

-A certain value of the selected token will be withdrawn from the _user's_ account, as payment for the _validator’s_ work to include these transactions in the block.
+A certain value of the selected token will be withdrawn from the _user's_ account immediately when he send a request, as payment for the _validator’s_ work to include these transactions in the block.
 One transaction fee is calculated as follows:
 `fee = 3 * gas * mediumFee`, where
 - `gas` - the gas cost of all related operations for the exit
 - `mediumFee` - current average fee in the network.

+### **Validators'** responsibility

+**Validators** MUST subscribe for `NewPriorityRequest` events in the RIGHT order to include priority transactions in some upcoming blocks.
+The need for _Validators_ to include these transactions in blocks as soon as possible is dedicated by the increasing probability of entering the **Exodus Mode** (described below).

 ### Exodus mode